-What are the challenges to food production?
+What are the main threats to food security?

-- 1 Brainstorm some of the ways in which food security is threatened around the world, including in Australia. - 2 Some areas of the world, such as the Horn of Africa, are more at risk of famine than other places.
-Why do you think this is the case?
+- 1 Brainstorm some of the ways in which food security is threatened around the world, including in Australia. - 2 Some areas of the world, such as the Horn of Africa, are more at risk of famine than other places.Why do you think this is the case?